kanatsanan6/kanatsanan6/README.md

 👋 Hi, My Name is Toon (Kanatsanan Janpakdee).
-I'm self-taught Full-Stack Web Developer from Thailand.
+I'm software engineer from Thailand.

-👀 I have just finished the expense management project using MERN stack.
-Click [(here)](https://github.com/kanatsanan6/expense-app-mern) to check it out!

-📫 Currently, I am working on JAIRA clone project called RAIJA XD.
-Chick [(here)](https://github.com/kanatsanan6/raija) to check it out!

 ✨ How to reach me: kanatsanan.j1998@gmail.com